scramjs/johnny-five-elements/README.md

 http://blog.mcmelectronics.com/post/Raspberry-Pi-3-GPIO-Pin-Layout#.WIN1XvErL0o
 Documentation for more devices and pin layouts may come later.

-# Components
+# Elements

-All of the components listed below have been implemented with the properties, events, and methods described.
+All of the elements listed below have been implemented with the properties, events, and methods described.

 * [Board](#jfive-board)
 * [Button](#jfive-button)